Wesly Decas

-Wesly Roberto Decas (born 11 August 1999) is a Honduran professional footballer who plays as a defender for Motagua.
+Wesly Roberto Decas (born 11 August 1999) is a Honduran professional footballer who plays as a defender for Liga Nacional club Real España.

 Club career

 Motagua Reserves, Atletico Independiente, and club trials

 Decas started his career by signing with F.C.
 Motagua.
 He played for the reserve team until he was signed by Atlético Independiente.
-Impressing internationally with the U-20's at the 2017 CONCACAF U-20 Championship and the 2017 FIFA U-20 World Cup, he was offered trials with English Premier League team Liverpool F.C. and Dutch Eredivisie team PSV Eindhoven.
+Impressing internationally with the U-20s at the 2017 CONCACAF U-20 Championship and the 2017 FIFA U-20 World Cup, he was offered trials with English Premier League team Liverpool F.C. and Dutch Eredivisie team PSV Eindhoven.

 FC Juárez

 On 29 August 2017, Decas signed with Mexican team FC Juárez in the Ascenso MX on a season long loan.
 He made his debut on 10 January 2018 in a 3–1 win against Lobos BUAP in the Copa MX.

 C.D.
 Nacional

 On 22 July 2018, Portuguese Primeira Liga team C.D.
 Nacional announced the signing of Decas on a two–year loan.
 Decas made his debut in a 2–1 against Vitória Setúbal on 26 August 2018.
 He played alongside fellow countryman Bryan Róchez and was even invited by Róchez to meet his family.
 On 24 January 2019, Decas terminated his contract with Nacional saying, "I left because I wasn't playing and that affected me."